manjukiranhc7/sensor_simulator/README.md

-# Sensor simulator end to end
+# End to end Sensor simulator

 Simulate the behavior of sensors, monitor their readings, and provide APIs to retrieve data based on specific criteria.